lassemoldrup/Kingly/README.md

-# Crusty
+# Kingly
-Cursty is a (WIP) UCI compliant chess engine written in Rust.
+Kingly is a (WIP) UCI compliant chess engine written in Rust.

 ## How to use
 Install Rust through [rustup](https://rustup.rs/) and run with cargo: